GeMix: Conditional GAN-Based Mixup for Improved Medical Image Augmentation: GeMix Augmentation

 To generalize the traditional mixup using only two classes per blended image with a Beta distribution to multiple classes per image, the Dirichlet distribution is a natural choice.
-Yielding probability vectors that sum to one, it allows fine‐grained control over concentration around the dominant class, enabling soft‐label interpolation.
+Yielding probability vectors that sum to one, it allows fine-grained control over concentration around the dominant class, enabling soft-label interpolation.
 By adjusting \(\theta\), we can smoothly interpolate between class prototypes, while guaranteeing valid mixture weights and encouraging diverse soft labels.

 Repeating this process \(N\) times yields a set of augmented pairs \(\{(x_i,\ell_i)\}_{i=1}^N\), which are appended to the original training set.
 The effectiveness of the proposed augmentation framework is assessed through a series of experiments described in Section \ref{experiments}.